Nevanlinna theory of the Askey-Wilson divided difference operator: Introduction

 where $z_{a}=(q^{1/2}+q^{-1/2})/2\ (a=0)$ .
 Thus $0$ is an $\mathrm{AW-}$Picard value of $f$ when viewed as a function of $x$, and hence $f$ has $\Theta_{\textrm{AW}}(0)=1$.

 Our next example is a generating function for a class of orthogonal polynomials known as \textit{continuous $q-$Hermite polynomials} first derived by Rogers in 1895 \cite{Rogers1895}

 where

-The orthogonality of these polynomials were worded out by Askey and Ismail \cite[1983]{Askey:Ismail1983}.
+The orthogonality of these polynomials were worked out by Askey and Ismail \cite[1983]{Askey:Ismail1983}.
 We easily verify that the $\infty$ is an $\mathrm{AW-}$Picard value of $f$ when viewed as a functions of $x$ with the pole-sequence given by

 where $z_a=(t+t^{-1})/2\ (a=\infty)$.
 This implies $\Theta_{\textrm{AW}}(\infty)=1$.

 Our third example has both zeros and poles.
 It is again a generating function for a more general class of orthogonal polynomials also derived by Rogers in 1895 \cite{Rogers1895}.
 That is,